kmayerb/tcrdist2/docs/Examples.rst

 ----------------------------------------------------------

-The introductory example used the Hamming Distance (number of aligned positions with mismatching information) to calculate pairwise distance between each CDR3.
+The introductory example used the Hamming Distance (number of aligned positions with mismatching information) to calculate pairwise distance between each receptor.

 Another approach is to use reciprocal Needleman-Wunsch alignment scores.
 In this case, :py:attr:`metric` is set to "nw" for